 - Step 5: Review your information then read and accept the terms and conditions

-- Step 6: Confirm your email address using the secure code, which will be emailed to the address you entered in Step 2 above.
+- Step 6: Confirm your email address using the secure code which which will be emailed to the address you entered in Step 2 above.
 Once you verify your email address, you can use it instead of your username to log into Federal Aid websites

 You will be able to use your FSA-ID immediately to sign the FAFSA.
-Once the Social Security Administration verifies your information (1-3 business days), OR you have linked your Financial Aid PIN to your new FSA-ID, you will be able to use the FSA-ID to access studentloans.gov (where the EC and MPN live) and NSLDS (where you loan information lives)
+Once the Social Security Administration verifies your information (1-3 business days), OR you have linked your Financial Aid PIN to your new FSA-ID, you will be able to use the FSA-ID to access studentloans.gov (where the EC and MPN are located) and NSLDS (where you loan information is located)